toddaustin07/MQTT_SmartApp/README.md

 ## Caveats
 This SmartApp is still being refined and tested as of June 2022.
 Currently, the following device types are supported: `switch, button, contact, motion, presence`

-The intention is to expand this list to nearly all relevant SmartThings device types, but the speed at which this list is expanded will depend entirely on community interest.
+The intention is to expand this list to nearly all relevant SmartThings device types, but the speed at which this support is expanded will depend entirely on community interest and priorities.

-Testing has been only done so far with ngrok and Mosquitto-based configurations on a Raspberry Pi running Raspberry Pi OS (Linux)
+Testing has only been done so far with ngrok and Mosquitto-based configurations on a Raspberry Pi running Raspberry Pi OS (Linux), although there is nothing inherent in the code that would prevent it from running on other operating environments as long as they support nodeJS have can provide the needed internet access.

+Note: This document assumes the reader has a working knowledge of Linux, installing packages, editing files, etc.

 ## Requirements

 ### Network
 - Fixed internet IP address
   - To avoid having to pay your ISP for a fixed IP (not even an option from some ISPs), or set up and maintain a full-blown internet server (yikes!), a utility like [ngrok](https://ngrok.com/) or similar can be used to create a secure tunnel and assigns you a 'fixed' URL to use.
 This is very simple thing to do, and is safe and secure.